MITLibraries/guides/_sources/basics/github.md.txt

 ## Workflows

 In most cases, [GitHub flow](https://guides.github.com/introduction/flow/) will be the best choice for projects.
 For small teams there is usually no need for anything more complicated than this.
-Thoughtbot has some [additional recommendations](https://github.com/thoughtbot/guides/tree/master/protocol/git) which should be followed.
+Thoughtbot has some [additional recommendations](https://github.com/thoughtbot/guides/tree/main/git) which should be followed.

 Ideally, feature branches should encompass small, targeted changes.
 Keeping your work focused will mean fewer merge conflicts.
 When building a new code base this may not always be possible, but what you want to try and avoid are long running branches.
-By the time you want to merge, the distance between your feature branch and master will usually mean a lot of conflict resolution in your future.
+By the time you want to merge, the distance between your feature branch and main will usually mean a lot of conflict resolution in your future.

 ## Merging and Rebasing